metadings/Blake2B.cs/README.md

 		   => 1.012.321.448 Blake2B in 1131s or 18,85m
 		   => 895.068 Blake2B/s or 53.704.056 Blake2B/m

-		1. You should use `emacs` as your editor, using file `~/.emacs.d/init.el` and (global-auto-revert-mode 1), to have a real-time view of your program.

-		2. You run this program using a pipe, on GNU/Linux and on Windows...
+		1. You run this program using a pipe, on GNU/Linux and on Windows

 		   $ mono ./YourProgram.exe > './YourPrograms output.txt'

+		2. You should use `emacs` as your editor.
+		   Use file `~/.emacs.d/init.el` with `(global-auto-revert-mode 1)`,
+		   to have a real-time view of your program.

 		3. You should also try this using new System.Threading.Thread's: